Asad Abidi

-Asad Ali Abidi (born July 12, 1956) is a Pakistani-American electrical engineer.
-He serves as a tenured professor at University of California, Los Angeles, and is the inaugural holder of the Abdus Salam Chair at the Lahore University of Management Sciences (LUMS).
+Asad Ali Abidi (born 1956) is a Pakistani-American electrical engineer.
+He serves as a Distinguished professor of Electrical and Computer Engineering at University of California, Los Angeles.
+He was the inaugural holder of the Abdus Salam Chair at the Lahore University of Management Sciences (LUMS).
 He is best known for pioneering RF CMOS technology during the late 1980s to early 1990s.
 As of 2008, the radio transceivers in all wireless networking devices and modern mobile phones are mass-produced as RF CMOS devices.

 Abidi received his B.S. from the Imperial College London followed by a M.S. and PhD from the University of California, Berkeley in 1981.
+He was a Member of Technical Staff at the Advanced LSI Development Laboratory at Bell Labs in Murray Hill, NJ from 1982 to 1985, where he developed the very first integrated receivers for gigabit optical fiber communication in an experimental 1-μm NMOS technology.

-He worked as an electrical engineer with Bell Labs and in January 1985 joined UCLA as a tenured academic.
+In January 1985 joined UCLA as a tenured academic.
 In 2007, he left for a three-year sabbatical to work as a founding dean of the engineering school at Lahore University of Management Sciences (LUMS) and returned to Los Angeles in 2009.
 In 2017, he was named as the inaugural holder of the Abdus Salam Chair at LUMS.

 Abidi is a prominent academic and is a member of the National Academy of Engineering and The World Academy of Sciences.
 He received the IEEE Donald O. Pederson Award in Solid-State Circuits in 2008.
 In 2015, UC, Berkeley recognised him as a distinguished alumnus for his contributions to the theory and practice of analog and RF circuits.

 Life and education

-Born and raised in Pakistan, Abidi was educated till matriculation at Cadet College Hasan Abdal, Pakistan, completed his high school from Dudley College of Technology, UK, and gained a B.Sc. degree (with first-class honours) in electrical engineering at Imperial College, London, in 1976.
+Born and raised in Pakistan, Abidi was educated at Cadet College Hasan Abdal until the first year of intermediate studies (Grade 11), Pakistan.
+In 1973, he completed A-levels from Dudley College of Technology, UK, and gained a B.Sc. degree (with first-class honours) in electrical engineering at Imperial College, London, in 1976.
 Later he attended University of California, Berkeley; he gained an M.Sc. degrees in electrical engineering in 1978 and a Ph.D. in 1981 under the supervision of Robert Meyer.
 Abidi is an IEEE Fellow and a member of the United States National Academy of Engineering (NAE).
 He joined LUMS (Lahore University of Management Sciences) School of Science and Engineering as its first dean.